apollographql/runtime-testing-framework/docs/src/guides/router-perf.md

 access tokens list.
 Make sure that the token is authenticated with the `apollographql` org.
 If this step is not completed then you will not authenticate successfully with the RTF repo.

-Export your new API key as `GITHUB_TOKEN` using your perferred mechanism for managing shell environment variables before running rtf.
+Export your new API key as `GITHUB_TOKEN` using your preferred mechanism for managing shell environment variables before running rtf.

 ## Clone rtf-morgue